SSkipr/AeronauticaHelper/README.md

+# This is the Next-Version branch, meaning this code is often *incomplete, obsolete, or unsafe* to use.
+Please head to the [main branch](https://github.com/SSkipr/AeronauticaHelper) unless you plan to contribute to this project.

 # 👉 AeronauticaHelper Setup 👈
 This is an application that watches your AFK boat in Aeronautica!
 You will get a notification via the webhook if the game crashes, if you disconnect, or if your boat suddenly stops (island collision, out of fuel, etc), accompanied by a screenshot.
 Though possible, errors occur minimally when the camera is positioned properly. **Version 2 introduces AutoSteer** and built-in Anti-AFK.